Easy Crockpot Chicken Gnocchi Soup (Olive Garden Copycat)

 In fact, in Italian, gnocchi means ‘lumps’.
 I’m sure this sounds more appetizing in Italian though than it does in English!

-Most people boil gnocchi but my favourite way to eat it is to bake it, like in this 30-minute gnocchi with sausage, peppers and tomatoes recipe.
+Most people boil gnocchi but my favourite way to eat it is to bake it, like in this 30-minute gnocchi with sausage, peppers and tomatoes recipe, or this baked gnocchi with broccoli.
 Or try pan frying potato gnocchi – they end up almost like crispy little roast potatoes like in this amazing pan fried gnocchi with cherry tomatoes recipe.

 For this gnocchi soup recipe, I either buy a good quality ready made gnocchi from the supermarket, or I make my own.
 It’s actually pretty easy to make gnocchi.
 I usually use the ricotta gnocchi recipe in this post which is super quick because I don’t use any potatoes – just ricotta cheese, flour, egg, and parmesan cheese!